lukerohde/our-meals/README.md

 # Our Menu

-A totally unnessary django app to manage our menu - it uses GenAI to scrape recipes and manipulate menus.
-I should contributed Mealie instead.
+A totally unnessary django app to manage our recipes and meal planning.
+See [OurMeals.Online](https://ourmeals.online)

+## FEATURES
+* Extract recipes from recipe blogs to make them easier to follow
+* Take a photo of a recipe to import it.
+It can read your Grandma's handwriting
+* Make a meal plan and generate a grocery list
+* Easy text based interface for editing recipes - no nasty dropdowns
+* Share meal plans with friends and family
+* Runs in docker, and deploys to either digital ocean or render

-TODO
+## TODO
 * Features
     * DONE Edit a meal
     * DONE Edit a collection